sketchplugins/plugin-directory/README.md

 - [Print Export](https://github.com/BohemianCoding/print-export-sketchplugin), by Sketch: Export artboards or pages to a PDF for printing
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [projecthuddle](https://github.com/ajgagnon/projecthuddle-sketch-sync), by Andre Gagnon:
-- [Protoship Codegen Sketch Client](https://github.com/protoship/codegen-sketch-client), by protoship: Build complex webapps from Sketch designs by generating elegant HTML & CSS that programmers can easily understand, adapt, and deploy
 - [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision
 - [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.